Emergency at Mumbai airport after AI flight develops wheel failure

-The pilot of the Coimbatore-bound flight realised the wheels were not functioning 30 minutes before landing; since Coimbatore airport didn’t have emergency systems, the plane turned back and landed safely
+Pilot of Coimbatore-bound flight realised wheels were not functioning 30 minutes before landing; since Coimbatore airport didn’t have emergency systems, plane turned back and landed safely

 Passengers on an Air India flight were shocked to learn that they were back in the city from where they had boarded the flight.
 The aircraft had to return to Mumbai airport after its pilot found out, 30 minutes before the scheduled landing at the destination, that the plane’s wheels were not functioning.

 The aircraft managed to land safely at Mumbai around 12.30 pm.
 Passengers were shifted to another Air India flight which took off an hour later.
 File pic for representation

 The incident occurred on October 15 in Air India flight 657, which took off at the scheduled departure time of 10 am and was supposed to reach Coimbatore at 11.50 am.
 Around 11.20 am, the pilot tried testing the landing equipment, and to his shock, found that the wheels weren’t unfolding and coming out.

 He immediately informed the Air Traffic Control (ATC).
 Full emergency was declared for the flight, but it couldn’t land at Coimbatore, since the airport didn’t have the necessary systems to deal with a full emergency.